aveq-research/videoparser-ng/README.md

   - Frame DTS
   - Frame index
   - Frame is IDR
-  - Other, specific per-frame metrics are being implemented at the moment.
+  - Other, specific per-frame metrics are being implemented at the moment, see [DEVELOPERS.md](DEVELOPERS.md) for more details.

 ## Developer Guide